uwaiseibna2/GAP/README.md

 # Getting Started

 Running GAP requires the installation of R (version > 4.0) and Python (version > 3.9).
 GAP installs the required R and Python packages from within the script.
-If GAP encounters an error during the installation of a package, it can be installed manually.
+If GAP encounters an error while installing a package, it can be installed manually.
 Commands to install R and Python packages manually from respective terminals:
 ```bash
 # R package installation command